Cassettedev/CassetteNotes/Cassette/Wishlist.md

 - Deaths Door
 - Hollow Knight
 - Kenshi
+- Dwarf Fortress
+- Star Fetchers
+- The Last faith
+- One Dreamer
+- Gloomwood
+- I was a Teenage Exocolonist
+- Rollerdrome
+- Cult of the Lamb
+- All zachtronics games
+- Stray
+- Dread Delusion
+- Milk inside a bag of milk
+- Milk outside a bag of milk
+- Age of Empires 4
+- Northern Journey
+- Jupiter Hell
+- Death Trash
+- Cruelty Squad
+- Going Medieval
+- Spiritfarer
+- Baba is You
+- Hypnospace Outlaw
+- DUSK
+- Return of the Obra Dinn
+- Dead Cells
+- Slipstream
+- Caves of Qud
+- NEO Scavenger

 ## Retro Games
+A RETRO GAME IS ANY GAME MADE BEFORE 2010
 - Super Mario 1 + 2 + 3
 - Castlevania (most)
 - Metal Gear 1 + 2 + 3